AlessioToniolo/Road-Runner-FTC/README.md

-# Road Runner Quickstart
+# Road Runner for FTC Quickerstart

+A field ready
-An example FTC project preset with everything you will need to get started with using [Road Runner](https://github.com/acmerobotics/road-runner). **Most of the api's are incubating!**
+FTC project preset with everything you will need to get started for using [Road Runner](https://github.com/acmerobotics/road-runner). **Most of the api's are incubating!**

 ### About this Repository